On this page

 When can I apply to split my contributions?

 Applications to split your super contributions with your spouse can be made immediately after the financial year in which the contributions were made.
-For example, if you want to apply to split some of your super contributions from 2020–21, the contributions must have been made into your super account before 30 June 2021.
+For example, if you want to apply to split some of your super contributions from 2023–24, you may apply any time after 1 July 2024.

-You can only apply to split contributions in the same financial year if your entire super benefit is being withdrawn before the end of that year as a rollover, transfer, or lump sum benefit.
+Alternatively, you can apply to split contributions in the same financial year they were made if your entire super benefit is being withdrawn before the end of that year as a rollover, transfer, lump sum benefit or a combination of these.

 You cannot apply to split your contributions if: